 - Payroll cycle

-Except for the payroll cycle, we will discuss all other four accounting cycles in the next paragraphs.
+In the next paragraphs, we will discuss four accounting cycles, excluding the payroll cycle.
 Remember, what we consider, and present is a very simplified model.
-The business owner who is willing to adopt these models should make appropriate adjustments based on the real conditions of their business, and the field of industry their business in so that they can better design and implement internal control in their business effectively and efficiently.
+The business owner who is willing to adopt these models should make appropriate adjustments based on the real conditions of their business and the field of industry their business is in so that they can better design and implement internal control in their business effectively and efficiently.

 There are eight, separately-grouped, related parties/departments involved in a complete sales-receivable cycle: